Collaborative treatment, active approach, measurable results

 Phone consultation: If you are interested in hearing more about my services, you can contact my office and schedule a free 15-minute phone consultation.
 This will be an opportunity for you to share your main concerns about your mental health at a high level and for me to assess whether I may be able to assist you.
 If I am not the right person, I may offer suggestions of other services or providers.
 If you would like to schedule an in-person meeting to explore treatment in more details, I will ask you to read the office policies and fill out a new client questionnaire before your first appointment.

-Intake and assessment: The first meetings will be an opportunity for us to discuss your needs and goals and for me to assess your current circumstances, consider possible diagnoses, and offer treatment recommendations.
+Intake and assessment: The first meeting(s) will be an opportunity for us to discuss your needs and goals and for me to assess your current circumstances, consider possible diagnoses, and offer treatment recommendations.
 Together, we will decide whether it makes sense for us to partner up to address your problems and how we will tackle them.
 This consultation can usually be completed in one or two sessions, but occasionally more sessions are required.

 Treatment interventions: I usually meet with my clients weekly or biweekly for 50- to 80-minute visits.
 At times, longer or more frequent sessions can be arranged if they are clinically indicated.
-Each session should provide the appropriate mix of support, empathy, warmth, and tangible results to help you move towards your goals.
+Each session should provide the appropriate mix of support, empathy, warmth, and tangible techniques to help you move towards your goals.
 To maximize the impact of your visits, you will be asked to apply concepts or exercises introduced in session to your daily life as out-of-session practice.

 Termination: Treatment lengths vary considerably, from a few weeks to several months.
 Typically, CBT treatment aims to deliver significant distress reduction in a relatively short period of time.
 Once we have made significant progress toward the goals that you set for yourself, we will discontinue weekly treatment.
 I will remain available for consultation and additional support whenever necessary.